gemc/home/_documentation/system.md

 database format is `text` and the default variation is `default`, so the files `forward__geometry_default.txt` and `forward__materials_default.txt` will appear.

-The steering card has one pi0 / event is generated and two outputs are defined: a root file and a text file.
+The steering card setups 200 events, each with one {{ page.pi0 }}, with two outputs: a root file and a text file.
 Modify as needed and run gemc:

 ```